voyc/account/README.md

   * changeemail
   * verifyemail

-A git submodule.
+A git submodule.<br/>
-Written in PHP and Postgres.
+Written in PHP and Postgres.<br/>
-The html/index.html file provided is a demo and test UI intended only for developers.
+Includes a demo/test UI for developers.<br/>
 See the Model project for an example of how this submodule is included in a complete UI framework.

 ## Design Principles